exceptionless/Exceptionless/CONTRIBUTING.md

 ## Requesting New Features

-1. Do not submit a feature request on GitHub; all feature requests on GitHub will be closed.
-Instead, visit the **[Exceptionless uservoice forum][m]**, and search this list for similar feature requests.
+1. Search for similar [feature requests](https://github.com/exceptionless/Exceptionless/issues?q=is%3Aopen+is%3Aissue+label%3Aenhancement).
 It's possible somebody has already asked for this feature or provided a pull request that we're still discussing.

 2. Provide a clear and detailed explanation of the feature you want and why it's important to add.
 The feature must apply to a wide array of users of Exceptionless.
 You may also want to provide us with some advance documentation on the feature, which will help the community to better understand where it will fit.